hernad/jenkins-build-green-pi/README.md

    you were looking for something between truly minimal and Raspbian-lite, here's where you start trimming.

- - Stage 3, desktop system.
+ - Stage 3, desktop system. **Not used here**.
 Here's where you get the full desktop system with X11 and LXDE, web browsers, git for development, Raspbian custom UI enhancements, etc.  This is a base desktop system, with some development tools installed.

- - Stage 4, complete Raspbian system.
+ - Stage 4, complete Raspbian system. **Not used here**.
 More development tools, an email client, learning tools like Scratch, specialized packages like sonic-pi and wolfram-engine, system documentation, office productivity, etc.  This is the stage that installs all of the things that make Raspbian friendly to